What is counselling?

 • Share what you’ve discussed with other people

-Wellbeing Bristol provides a free 30 minute initial consultation which takes place over the phone.
+Wellbeing Bristol provides a free consultation/self-referral which takes place over the phone.
 During this call we can discuss what’s on your mind and how counselling may be able to help you.
-If we both agree that counselling can help you, the first appointment will be booked¹.
+If you decide to move forward with counselling, the first appointment will be booked¹.

-Fees for each session are £40 payable in advance.
+Fees for each session are £40 payable in advance¹.

 Home visits can be considered and will incur a mileage charge of 60p per mile.